 All members of the Suffolk community are encouraged to participate in the initiatives and programs sponsored by Diversity Services.

-Health, Counseling, and Wellness
+Health, Wellness, and Counseling

 And don’t forget to complete a Health History and Immunization Form and enroll or waive participation in the Suffolk Student Health Insurance Plan (SSHIP) before your Orientation.